scharlau/polar_bears_django_visuals/README.md

 6. check 'recent deliveries' and then the most recent one, and check the 'response' tab to see the error message - usually 'NoSuchPathError' and then it would show the attempted path, which I could then try to fix
 7. Repeat from step 1
 8. eventually I got 'response 200' and then could see the green tick next to the webhook to show it was in place, and working.

+Now the webhook should be working correctly, and pulling the code from GitHub following a push to GitHub.
+You can manually reload the web application to confirm changes are showing up.
+Next, we can turn our attention to automating the reloading of the application.

 ## Setting up the Reload of the application on PythonAnywhere
 First, go to your PythonAnywhere 'Account' page and click on the tab for 'API Token' and create a new token.